AlGepe/OmniSnippets_JS/docs/stdCustomJS/formatNumbers.rst

 Technically there are infinite ways to format numbers according to our needs.
 To keep this documentation finite and relevant, we have chosen a couple of typical scenarios you might find useful when making a calculator.

 .. seealso::
     We have created a calculator showcasing this techniques.
-Check it out at `Custom Message <https://bb.omnicalculator.com/#/calculators/1940>`__ on BB
+Check it out at `Custom Message <https://bb.omnicalculator.com/#/calculators/1940>`__ on BB.

 .. rubric:: Word of caution: String vs Number types